pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 - **PocketChangeAndroidPlayerInitializer**: Persists for the lifetime of your game and automatically includes the required visual elements in every scene.
 To use this prefab, include it in the first scene of your game.
 - **PocketChangeAndroidSceneInitializer**: Adds the plugin's visual elements to a single game scene.
 To use this prefab, include it in one or more scenes.
 At a minimum, you should include the prefab in the first scene of your game (for example, the menu scene) so that players can easily determine their token balances and purchase more tokens.

+**Do not use both prefabs**; such mixed usage will slow down your game and may result in unintended behavior.

 To configure the plugin, edit the PocketChangeAndroidControl script:

 - Change the APP\_ID constant to match the APP\_ID you obtained in step 1.